Christ Church C.E. Primary School

 In Maths the children have worked very hard to master addition and subtraction and have strengthened their understanding of number bonds to 20.
 They began to add two 2-digit numbers together and subtracting a 2-digit number from another 2-digit number.
 To help strengthen this new skill the children used place value grids, part whole models, number lines, bar models and tens frames.
 We then progressed onto the money unit and how to understand the value of each coin and note.
 The children were able to count amounts of money and then find how much change was needed.

 In Science we had a very exciting new topic to get to grips with, habitats.
-The children talked about different habitats and what they need to provide for the plants and animals that live there.
-They then discovered that within habitats are micro-habitats such as under rocks and logs.
+To get the children engaged with this learning we went on a mini beast hunt to Pennington Hall park, we looked at the habitats around us and explored microhabitats for bugs and insects.
+We took photographs and kept a tally chart, this helped us to keep a record of what we saw and linked to our computing unit, We are zoologists.
+The information gathered will be converted into graphs and charts.
 The children went on a school safari to look for worms and we looked closer at pond habitats.
 We had lots of fun exploring the world around us and learning about the many types of habitats.

 Autumn Term 1 NEWS!